 The condensate storage section holds drained material from the filter separator (and/or Knock-out drum) until it can be hauled from site.
 As elsewhere in our system, we use proven and reliable technology and can customize the design to your exact requirements.

 The vessel can have an unlimited range of volumes, depending on your specific needs.

 Options include single-wall tank or double wall for additional containment safety, a vacuum leak detector, condensate unloading pump, various level measurements, and a flame arrestor for maximum safety.

 The control system is build to customer specifications using a variety of hardware, including: the Programmable Logic Controllers, Input/Output cards, barrier computers, flow computers, relays, motor soft starters and UPS.
 These electrical components can be housed in a special conditioned container, with dimensions varying according to customer specifications.

 Petrogas programs the software for the control system entirely in-house, customized to your processing equipment and project requirements.

 Operators miss nothing with precise control across the full range of operating pressures and temperatures.
 When they need it, there’s remote assistance and diagnostics across the web.

 The control panel can be operated locally, or remotely from another site.
 Petrogas can supply data communications to the control room.

 The final run consists of a series of equipment that form the last line of defense to protect the Gas Turbine from foreign material.
-Its components may include consumption flow metering, performance heating, filtering and a shutoff valve section.
+The final run section generally includes consumption flow metering, performance heating, filtering and a shutoff valve.